CALL FOR SUBMISSIONS

 Feature Articles (real-life stories, interviews, human interest pieces)

-Fiction and Poetry (short stories, original poetry)
+Fiction and Poetry (short stories, stand-alone excerpts from longer stories, original poetry)

 2 thoughts on “Submissions”